Introduction to ScholaRAG

 RAG combines two powerful capabilities:

-- Retrieval: Semantic search finds the most relevant papers and sections
+- Retrieval: Semantic search finds the most relevant papers

 - Generation: LLM synthesizes answers grounded in retrieved content